metamath/lamp-guide/docs/11/index.md

 modify it.

 > Select the checkbox to the left of the expression using `tan`.
-> Press the
+> Click on the
 > icon <img width="16" height="16" src="duplicate.svg" alt="duplicate"> (duplicate selected statement).
-> This will create a copy of the selected step below the current
+> This will create a copy of the selected step below the current step.
-> step.

 An easy way to modify the new step's statement is to use metamath-lamp's mechanisms for copying and pasting portions of text (aka "[fragment selectors](#fragment-selectors)").

-> Using Alt+left click, select the *second* parenthesis of the *goal*
+> Using long-click, select the *second* parenthesis of the *goal*
 > statement.
 This will smartly select a syntactically complete portion
 > of the statement and bring up a fragment selector dialogue
 > below the statement.